-2024 WSC goals are established as follows:
+2025 WSC goals are established as follows:

 - 1. Meet at least nine times as required by the Canada Labour Code Part II. - 2.
 Beryllium Committee guest attendance and discussion. - 3.
 Inspection tour completion target of 24 out of a possible 36 (12 months' x 3 areas). - 4.
 Review a section of the Canada Occupational Health and Safety Regulations (SOR/86-304) each month). - 5.
-Gap analysis with Toronto WSC inspection checklist to make more thorough and consistent.
+Confined Space Entry review photos and entry points.